rocknrene/ProboSed/README.md

 ## Acknowledgments

-Development of ProboSed is part of doctoral research at The Ohio State University, School of Earth Sciences.
+Development of ProboSed is part of research at Johns Hopkins University and the Applied Physics Laboratory, Dragonfly Guest Investigator.

 **Advisors**
 Dr. Brendan Crowell — Co-Advisor